ripxorip/bolt.nvim/README.md

     pip3 install neovim

+## Development
+Currently, the majority of the work is about refactoring the _bolt core_ parts of the plugin to a separate git repository isolating the backend from the frontend (which is currently not the case).
+Hopefully this will increase speed and making it possible to use in other scenarios as well.
+As soon as that work is completed the core will be imported here and the plugin updated.

 ### TODOs:
+- Refactor _Bolt core_
 - Create proper vim documentation
 - Complete the dual-pane mode
-- Make it possible navigate archives (TC feature)
+- Make it possible to navigate archives (TC feature)
 - Populate README.md with keybindings

 ## Self-Promotion